Raezil/memoryArena/README.md

 }
 ```

-To install
+Testing

+To run the tests, execute:
 ```
-go get github.com/Raezil/memoryArena@latest
+go test
 ```

-If you wish to test it, run commnad: go test